mcbeth/campliahonany/pages/high-adventure.rst

 Hiking Tupper Triad: Hike up three small mountains in the Tupper Lake area.
 One of them, Mt.
 Arab, includes a fire tower at the top.
 A badge is available, for a small fee, by registering `HERE <https://www.adkdata.com/p/challenges/register/tupper-lake-triad>`_.
 Total hiking distance 7.8 miles.

-Hiking Donaldson, Emmons and Seward Mountains: This will be a challenging 16 mile loop covering all three peaks.
+Hiking Donaldson, Emmons and Seward Mountains: This will be a challenging 18-20 mile loop covering all three peaks.
 Total elevation gain 3850ft.
 All three peaks are 46ers.
 Expect some muddy conditions and a strenuous hike.
+(If there are enough of you crazy enough to fill this group, pereference will be given to older YM).

+You can `select your option here <https://docs.google.com/forms/d/e/1FAIpQLSeevC3XJEVT3s6fpoShluxbI_wJ9lhVdO-m6-xnaxJt8AaFIA/viewform?usp=sf_link>`_